 This version of the movie struck me as having very strong supporting characters.
 The young Jane (Anna Paquin), Aunt Reed (Fiona Shaw), Mr. Brocklehurst (John Wood), Mrs. Fairfax (Joan Plowright), and even Adele were all played very well.
 They added a bit of extra sparkle to the movie with their great acting.

 The only real criticism I have for this version is that they took a lot of free license with the part of the story that concerns Jane’s removal from Thornfield Hall.
 Jane doesn’t experience quite the privations that she does in the book.
 Also, St. John’s character is altered quite a lot, and he only has one sister in this version.
-I’m sure they wanted to simplify this part of the story because they focused more on her childhood, but I miss it.
+I’m sure they wanted to simplify this part of the story because they focused more on her childhood, but I missed it.

 Rating: 5 Stars